-There are numerous opportunities for volunteer engagement and auditions.
+There are numerous opportunities for volunteer engagement, auditions, and choreographic collaboration, allowing you to give back to the local community while developing useful job skills.
 The organizations below can help you connect with the arts community at IU, local arts organizations in Bloomington, and more.
-In addition to teaching and performing, many Dance majors will choreograph works in collaboration with theatre companies in Bloomington:

 - African American Dance Company